SteveDunn/Vogen/docs/nuget-readme.md

 {
 }
 ```
-That's all you need to do to switch from a primitive to a Value Object.
+That's all you need to do to switch from a primitive to a value object.

 Here it is again with some validation